-Climate Change Targets In May 2011, the company set a goal to reduce its absolute greenhouse gas (GHG) emissions by 15 percent from 2011 to 2015, based on its 2010 baseline.
+Greenhouse Gases: In May 2011, the company set a goal to reduce its absolute greenhouse gas (GHG) emissions by 15 percent from 2011 to 2015, based on its 2010 baseline.
 This goal spans all of the company's global operations in more than 40 countries and builds on its previous GHG reduction of 18 percent between 2004 and 2009, which had focused on legacy Bank of America operations in the U.S. Today, factoring in the addition of Countrywide and Merrill Lynch, the new target represents an overall global reduction in aggregate GHG emissions of more than 30 percent from the 2004 baseline.
 This is equal to the emissions of more than 700,000 metric tons CO2-equivalent or said another way, equal to eliminating the GHG emissions from more than 124,000 passenger vehicles.

 Bank of America is a financial services company, and one of the largest bank holding companies in the United States.